Week | Date | Weekly Module |

 It not only benefits your learning, but benefits all of our learning to be present together in the same space.
 Class time is designed to take advantage of our presence together.

-Attendance will not count towards your grade.
-If you miss class, it is entirely your responsibility to make sure you get notes and keep track of the material.
+If you miss class, you cannot make submissions for activities that are for class participation.
+Additionally, it is entirely your responsibility to make sure you get notes and keep track of the material.
 I will be happy to meet to answer questions about the content, but will not redo/review the material outside of class time.
 You may also make use of LA’s office hours to ask questions about the material, but they are not expected to redo/review the material with you.

 Note: If you are sick, please stay home.